 - Personalized vs. non-personalized subject lines (including a lead’s name or location in the subject line, vs. having the same subject for everyone)

 - Urgent vs. non-urgent (emphasizing that a sale only has 24 hours left or that a product is almost out of stock, vs. not mentioning it)

 - Including emojis in subject lines, vs. no emojis (in some cases, they can boost open rates)

 Of course, subject lines are just the start of what you can test.
 If you want more ideas, here are some case studies to help you brainstorm.

 That said, not all A/B tests are created equal.

 The bigger your mailing list, the more reliable your results will be.
 And there are a few things to keep in mind with test sizes.
 For example, when testing open rates, you’ll ideally want to send each variant of the campaign to 200+ people.

 However, if you’re testing with the goal of increasing clickthrough rates, you’ll need a much bigger list.
 In that case, the sample size isn’t your entire email list–it’s only the people who open the email.
 That means you’ll need a much larger email list to run a test where you can reach statistical validity.
 That’s one reason we don’t recommend diving too deeply into A/B testing until you have at least 1500 leads/subscribers.

 With these techniques, you can close more sales, market your business more efficiently, and keep your leads engaged.

 If you want to learn more about marketing automation, make sure to check out our new guide.
-And if you want to explore more workflow options, be sure to check out the entire library of MarketingHub automations.
+And if you want to explore more workflow options, be sure to check out the entire library of marketing automations that Zoho offers.